Stone sealer: Motivation

-Protecting stone
+Protection of stone

 The longevity and usefulness of stone can be extended by sealing its surface effectively, so as to exclude harmful liquids and gases.
 The ancient Romans often used olive oil to seal their stone.
 Such treatment provides some protection by excluding water and other weathering agents, but it stains the stone permanently.

 During the renaissance Europeans experimented with the use of topical varnishes and sealants made from ingredients such as egg white, natural resins and silica, which were clear, could be applied wet and harden to form a protective skin.
 Most such measures did not last long, and some proved harmful in the long run.

 Modern sealers

-Modern stone sealers are divided into 3 broad types:
+Modern stone sealers are divided into 3 broad types: topical sealers, penetrating sealers, and impregnating sealers.